rafaaga/rafaaga/README.md

 # About Me 😎:
 ### 📚 I'm a systems engineering student at Javeriana University
-### 🙌 Gladly to connect and discuss algorithms, software, data science or whatever you can think I can help with
+### 🙌 Gladly to connect and discuss about algorithms, software, data science or whatever you can think I can help with
 ### 💡 Always willing to learn new things
 ### ⚽ Fun fact I'm a Barça and Messi fan